hassanazan1t55-creator/my-c-learning/Day_12_Return_Values/README.md

 * **Variable Capture:** Practiced capturing returned functional data directly into localized variables (`result` and `Final_Answer`) for separate processing and displaying.

 ## Files in this Folder:
-1. `function_return.c` -> A modular calculator function designed to calculate the sum of two integers and return the total value.
+1. `01_function_return.c` -> A modular calculator function designed to calculate the sum of two integers and return the total value.
-2. `function_subtraction.c` -> An independent arithmetic processing utility that evaluates subtraction equations and passes the final difference back to the program root.
+2. `02_function_subtraction.c` -> An independent arithmetic processing utility that evaluates subtraction equations and passes the final difference back to the program root.